Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 2 - The Android UI/README.md

 - How to add dialogs, snackbar, and toasts to the app.

-The following are the Knowledge, Behaviors, and Beliefs for Mobile Development Principles.
+The following are the Knowledge, Behaviors, and Beliefs for Android UI.

 ----------
 ## **Knowledge**